Deepa Pullanikkatil's profile

 It is published by Springer Nature under their Sustainable Development Goals series, with this book addressing Goal number 1 to "End poverty".

-An Environmental Management professional with an engineering background, Deepa Pullanikkatil has 18 years of work experience in developing countries of Malawi, Lesotho, India, South Africa and Swaziland and travelled to over 20 countries for presenting papers and/or on work related visits.
+An Environmental Management professional with an engineering background, Deepa Pullanikkatil has 18 years of work experience in developing countries of Malawi, Lesotho, India, South Africa and Swaziland and briefly at the University of Glasgow, UK.
+She has travelled to over 20 countries for presenting papers and/or on work related visits.
+She is currently the Co-Director of "Sustainable Futures in Africa" (SFA) network, an interdisciplinary netwok of academic and practitioners in UK and Africa.
+Her position is funded through Scottish Funding Council grant to SFA network.

-Currently, Deepa is at University of Glasgow enabling scientists in the College of Engineering to get connected to researchers and practitioners in Africa.
-Deepa completed a Post Doctoral Fellowship at Rhodes University in South Africa, researching on ecosystem services and poverty alleviation.
-Previously, she has worked at “Leadership for Environment And Development (LEAD) Southern and Eastern Africa” based in Malawi from 2010-2014.
+Deepa completed a residency of a few months in early 2018 at the University of Glasgow, funded by the Engineering and Physical Sciences Research Council, UK.
+In 2016-2017, she undertook a Post Doctoral Fellowship at Rhodes University in South Africa, researching on ecosystem services and poverty alleviation.
+Prior to that, she had worked at “Leadership for Environment And Development (LEAD) Southern and Eastern Africa” based in Malawi from 2010-2014.
 Deepa has a B Tech degree in Civil Engineering (India), Post Graduate Diploma in Management (India), Masters in Environmental Management (University of Free State, South Africa) and a PhD in Environmental Science from North West University, South Africa.
 Her interest areas include climate change adaptation, poverty alleviation, ecosystems services studies and water resources management.
 She has undertaken consultancy work for UNDP, UNEP, Governments of Malawi and Swaziland, GIZ and SADC.

 Besides environmental science, Deepa's passion is helping bring abundance to needy communities.
-She is undertaking poverty reduction and environmental protection in Malawi in Lake Chilwa Basin through a non-profit organization ABUNDANCE www.abundanceworldwide.org
+She is undertaking poverty reduction and environmental protection in Malawi through a non-profit organization ABUNDANCE www.abundanceworldwide.org

 Deepa is granddaughter of award winning Malayalam writer Tatapuram Sukumaran, who has influenced her deeply.